 range The range(s) to be filled.
-Description segment-placement co ify the ranges to fill.
-Normally, all ranges given in mmands (-Z and -P) into which any actual content (code or d, are filled.
-If no filler string is specified, the fill string ion will be used. an optional segment ty icitly specify which ranges to fill.
-The syntax allows you to use pe (which can be used for specifying address space for tiple address spaces) and one or more address ranges. - pecified more than once, in order to specify fill ranges for more .
+Description Use this option to specify the ranges to fill.
+Normally, all ranges given in segment-placement commands $(-Z \text{ and } -P)$ into which any actual content (code or constant data) is placed, are filled.
+If no filler string is specified, the fill string specified by the $-H$ option will be used. an optional segment ty icitly specify which ranges to fill.
+The syntax allows you to use pe (which can be used for specifying address space for tiple address spaces) and one or more address ranges. pecified more than once, in order to specify fill ranges for more e.
 It does not restrict the ranges used for calculating checksums.
-Examples In this example, all ran ges given will be filled: FF E,SHORTAD_ID=0-7FFF,F800-FFFF ,SHORTAD_Z=8000-8FFF SHORTAD_ID contains SHORTAD_I and SHOR ything, the range 0-FF will be filled.
+Examples In this example, all rar ges given will be filled: FF E,SHORTAD_ID=0-7FFF,F800-FFFF ,SHORTAD_Z=8000-8FFF SHORTAD_ID contains SHORTAD_I and SHOR' ything, the range 0-FF will be filled.
 If RCODE, CODE or anything, the ranges 0-7FFF and F800-FFFF will be filled.
 FAD_Z are normally only place holders for variables, which 000-8FFF will not be filled.
 Using -h you can expl icitly specify which ranges to fill.
-For example: -h(CODE)0-FFFF or, equivalently, as seg ment type CODE is the default, -h0-FFFF - -FFFF to be filled, regardless of what ranges are specified in mmands.
+For example: -h(CODE)0-FFFF or, equivalently, as seg ment type CODE is the default, -h0-FFFF -FFFF to be filled, regardless of what ranges are specified in mmands.
 Often -h will not be needed.
 To fill the left-over spa EDADBEFE, specify: ce in the $0x400-0x4FF$ range with bytes from the filler string -h'EDADBEFE'(CODE)400-4FF And to fill the left-over 1895: r space in the $0 \times 00 - 0 \times 3F$ range with bytes from the filler string -h'1895'0-3F

--1 Syntax -Ipathname Description Specifies a path name to be searched for object files.
+Syntax -Ipathname Description Specifies a path name to be searched for object files.
 By default, XLINK searches for object files only in the current working directory.
-The $-I$ option allows you to specify the names of the directories which it will also search if it fails to find the file in the current working directory.
+The -I option allows you to specify the names of the directories which it will also search if it fails to find the file in the current working directory.
 This option is equivalent to the XLINK_DFLTDIR environment variable.
-Example To read object files from v:\general\lib and c:\project\lib: -Iv:\general\lib -Ic:\project\lib See also The chapter XLINK environment variables. × This option is identical to the Search paths option in the linker category in the IAR Embedded Workbench IDE.
+Example To read object files from v:\general\lib and c:\project\lib: -Iv:\general\lib -Ic:\project\lib See also The chapter XLINK environment variables.
+X This option is identical to the Search paths option in the linker category in the IAR Embedded Workbench IDE.